dwyl/learn-elixir/code-reuse-publishing-to-hexpm.md

-# Reusing Elixir Code - How to Publish & Use Packages on Hex.pm
+# Reusing Elixir - How to Publish & Use Code on Hex.pm 📦

 Once you understand basic Elixir syntax you may be wondering how to re-use